Sutto/slugged/README.md

 * _:uuid_ - If the slug is blank, uses a generated uuid instead.
 Defaults to true
 * _:slug\_column_ - the column in which to store the slug.
 Defaults to _:cached\_slug_
 * _:to\_param_ - if true (by default), overrides to_param to use the slug
-* _:use\_cache_ - uses Pseudocephalopod.cache if available to cache any lookups e.g. in memcache.
+* _:use\_cache_ - uses Slugged.cache if available to cache any lookups e.g. in memcache.

 Once installed, it provides the following methods: